pennlabs/website/src/blog/building-icarus.md

 coverPhoto: ../images/blog/icarus.jpg
 ---

-As of recent, we've moved our infrastructure away from [Dokku](http://dokku.viewdocs.io/dokku/) and onto [Kubernetes](https://kubernetes.io/).
-Especially for an organization with high turnover (nature of being a club), you have to carefully consider the organizational impacts of moving to a technology as complex as Kubernetes.
+Recently, we've moved our infrastructure from [Dokku](http://dokku.viewdocs.io/dokku/) to [Kubernetes](https://kubernetes.io/) as a platform to host and run our web applications.
+As a student organization (or club) we have a high member turnover rate as new members come and old ones leave.
+As such, we have to carefully consider the organizational impacts of moving to a technology as complex as Kubernetes.
 This post should serve as a bit of insight into how we dealt with that challenge and built technology to solve it.

 ## Background